tangming2008/tangming2008.github.io/_pages/1_MaterialsScience.md

 Work experience ([Linkedin](https://www.linkedin.com/in/tangming1990/))
 ======

+- Exponent, 2022-08 - present
+  - *Senior Associate*, 2022-08 - present
+  - Menlo Park, CA
+  - Proactive projects: root cause analysis, support for product development
+  - Reactive projects: provide technical investigation to litigation cases

-- ArcelorMittal Global R&D, 2018-03 - present
+- ArcelorMittal Global R&D, 2018-03 - 2022-07
   -	*Research Engineer*, 2018-03 - 2021-12
-  -	*Senior Research Engineer*, 2021-12 - present
+  -	*Senior Research Engineer*, 2021-12 - 2022-07
+  - East Chicago, IN
   - Managed the steel cleanliness characterization facility in support for product development, root cause analysis, and quality evaluation
   - Led projects on R&D fundamental steelmaking research to sustain new AHSS product manufacturability for the automotive customers, such as Tesla, Toyota, Nissan, and GM
   - Provided technical support to steelmaking operations to optimize the reliability of steelmaking process and minimize residual defects in the product